Our process for the perfect corporate video

 With your edit complete, be reassured this footage belongs to you.

-It’s a valuable resource you can use again, so we keep it on file for you.
-(We have NEVER deleted a piece of digital data from our archives.)
+It’s a video content library you can use again, so we keep it on file for you.

 If you want your own copy, we send it to you on a hard drive.